travis-ci/travis.rb/README.md

     triggering sync: ............. done
     rkh/test: enabled

-If you don't want the sync to be triggered, use `--skip-sync`
+If you don't want the sync to be triggered, use `--skip-sync`.

 #### `encrypt`